chand1012/vite-shadcn-supabase/README.md

 - Entire built app is less than 150KB compressed and can be hosted on Vercel, Cloudflare Pages, and more!

 ### Why Vite and React Router Dom over NextJS?
 NextJS has become a bit of a beast.
 Its massive, the app router has lots of slowdowns and memory problems when in development, and Turbopack only recently entered 1.0.
 Vite is much faster in both development and production, significantly decreasing the footprint of the deployed app.
 React Router Dom is a mature and well supported library, while also being compact and staying out of the way, so we don't have to worry about massive development overhead.
-Since the backend and frontend are separate, the frontend can be deployed to a super fast CDN like Cloudflare Pages or GitHub Pages, while the backend lives Supabase.
+Since the backend and frontend are separate, the frontend can be deployed to a super fast CDN like Cloudflare Pages or GitHub Pages, while the backend lives on Supabase.

 ### Why Supabase?
 Supabase was the best option for a backend as they handled the database, the CRUD operations, user authentication, and serverless backend functions, while keeping all four elements tightly integrated.
 This doesn't mean you're vendor locked either - Supabase has a [self hosted option](https://supabase.com/docs/guides/self-hosting) if you don't want to use their cloud service.

+# Quick Start

-# Prerequisites
+## Prerequisites
 - [Deno 2.0](https://deno.com/)
 - [Docker](https://www.docker.com/)
 - [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started)
 - [Stripe CLI](https://stripe.com/docs/stripe-cli)
 - [Stripe Account](https://stripe.com/)
 - [Overmind](https://github.com/DarthSim/overmind) (optional but recommended).

-# Quick Start

 ## 0. Use the template.